 - Make the dough first, following Molly's recipe.

 - Add the kale and pulse until incorporated with no large chunks remaining.
 Add the tofu and pulse until roughly incorporated.
 Add the rest of the ingredients and blend until desired consistency, using a spatula to scrape down the sides and incorporate everything evenly.

-- Fill a small bowl with water and flour a clean surface for rolling your dough.
-Roll tablespoon-sized balls of dough into a circle, then place a rounded ½ tablespoon of filling in the middle Use your finger to dab water around half of the wrapper’s edge and fold over to form a half moon; pinch the edges to seal.
+- Roll out each dough ball into a flat circle using a small rolling pin.
+Place a rounded ½ tablespoon of filling in the middle.
+Use your finger to dab water around half of the wrapper’s edge and fold over to form a half moon; pinch the edges to seal.

 - Once all the dumplings are prepared, cover with a towel until ready to cook.